 Field Marshal volunteers help make sure the performance schedule runs like clockwork.
 Stationed in and around the stadium, Marshals use the published schedule to make sure bands arrive at the staging area before advancing to the on-deck circle and then onto the stadium floor to perform.
 They will communicate with Parking and Band Registration coordinator(s) to help avoid surprises.
 If you like to make sure things stay organized, this is the job for you!

 Volunteers will greet spectators for day-of sales or collect pre-sold tickets and stamp everyone for re-entry.
-You'll be stationed at the ticket booth and the main entrance of the stadium entry way.
+You'll be stationed at the main entrance of the stadium entry way.
 You will also attend to needs of attendees if there are issues.
 There is typically a steady flow of spectators, but no real rush.

 Gram & Vendor Tables

 Spectators and performers buy candy/water from us, and add a message to band members to it.
 These are given to each ensemble after their performance.
 Air Grams are similar where a message is purchased that will be read by announcers just prior to or just after performances.
 Volunteers will be helping customers purchase their grams and Runners make sure the announcers get the air grams in time.

 This group will also staff our vendor table(s) where we will sell Build-Your-Own Noise Maker Water Bottles and do face painting.

 Between performances, as a courtesy to performers, no entry or exit to the stands is permitted.
 Aisle guards politely block traffic in the stadium stands until the performance is over.
 This is a great job for middle school students/siblings looking for volunteer hours.
 Middle school students are required to have a parent working with them.
 Adults are welcome too do this job too.